andreirapuru/netmiko_send_commands/README.md

 # Requires:
 - Python (tested on Python 2.7 and 3.6)
+- Modules
   - Netmiko >= 2.2.2
   - getpass
   - csv
   - logging
   - datetime
-- pip install -r requirements.txt
+- You can use pip install -r requirements.txt to install all modules

 # Supports:
 - Routers and Switches Cisco running IOS with SSH/Telnet configured (default ports 22/23)